Bpitorg/Join_BPIT_Org/README.md

   * Open an issue to the current repository for your improvements or the bug you found.
   * Ask the moderator to assign you the task.
   * Engaging yourself in the task which is assigned to other individual is strictly discoureged.
-  * Do engage in a issue or a tak only if you feel you can do it.
+  * Do engage in a issue or a task only if you feel you can do it.
   * Once you are done doing these open a pull request and get your code verified and merged through the moderator.
   * Once the pull request has been merged send me your details of enrollment and the pull request to get your invitaion to the community.